Study in Germany

 The website of the course / university you have chosen will carry details about application procedure to be followed.
 Accordingly, send your application either to the university or to UNI-ASSIST.

 UNI-ASSIST is a body that accepts your application, screens it and forwards it to its member universities of your choice against payment.
-The fee for applying to one university through UNI-ASSIST is 55 Euro and then 15 Euro for every additional university.
 Member universities of UNI-ASSIST often do not entertain direct applications.
 So please check well before you send in your papers.

 - If you have chosen a university that is not a member of UNI-ASSIST, send your application directly.